What is DVR?

 To make sure young adults are getting the best services possible, DVR partners with a variety of community-based service providers.
 Our service providers work with young adults directly to help them explore and learn about work as well as assist you with starting and keeping a new job.

 We also have unique programs that we partner with including the School to Work Alliance Program (SWAP) and Project Search.
 These programs are available in certain areas throughout the state and your young adult's DVR partner can discuss these further to determine if they are a good fit for your young adult's needs.

 ✔ Education Partners

-As a valued member of your student’s transition services team, we partner with you collaboratively to ensure provision of complementary services.
-We can also be a resource for you for technical assistance and guidance for post-school planning for the students you work with.
+As a valued member of your student's transition services team, we partner with you collaboratively to ensure provision of complementary services.
+We can also be a resource for technical assistance and guidance for post-school planning for the students you work with.

 ✔ Family and Community Partners

 We also partner with your student's family support system as well as additional community partners in your ara.
 The community partners may include your local Center for Independent Living, Workforce Center, or Community Centered Board.

 How Can I Help Students Successfully Participate in Services with DVR?